-- The consolidated entity has the ability to reduce its expenditure to conserve cash. - The consolidated entity has historically demonstrated its ability to raise funds and is expected to be successful in the future.
+- Subsequent to balance date the Company announced \$6 million capital raise (refer to note 24); - The consolidated entity has the ability to reduce its expenditure to conserve cash; - The consolidated entity has historically demonstrated its ability to raise funds and is expected to be successful in the future.

-Should the consolidated entity not be able to continue as a going concern, it may be required to realise its assets and discharge its liabilities other than in the ordinary course of business, and at amounts that differ from those stated in the financial statements or raise additional capital through equity or debts raisings and that the interim financial report does not include any adjustments relating to the recoverability and classification of recorded asset amounts or liabilities that might be necessary should the consolidated entity not continue as a going concern and meet its debts as and when they become due and payable.
+Should the consolidated entity not be able to continue as a going concern, it may be required to realise its assets and discharge its liabilities other than in the ordinary course of business, and at amounts that differ from those stated in the financial statements.
+The financial report does not include any adjustments relating to the recoverability and classification of recorded asset amounts or liabilities that might be necessary should the consolidated entity not continue as a going concern and meet its debts as and when they become due and payable.
 The directors plan to continue the consolidated entity's operations on the basis as outlined above and believe there will be sufficient funds for the consolidated entity to meet its obligations and liabilities for at least twelve months from the date of this report.